gahoccode/docs/vnstock/dividends.md

 # Dividends
 ## Method 1: Using Vnstock class

-Dividend data is available from TCBS source.
+**Dividend data is available from TCBS source regardles of what method is used.**

 ```python
 from vnstock import Vnstock